-Since 2008, 107 inspections were performed in atrazine PAs, yielding an overall violation rate of 23% (25 locations); Table 1.
-Commercial applicators provided service to 49 (46%) of the fields yielding a violation rate of 31%.
-Self-applicators accounted for 58 locations yielding a violation rate of 17%.
+Since 2008, 121 inspections were performed in atrazine PAs, yielding an overall violation rate of 24% (29 locations).
+Commercial applicators provided service to 59 (48.8%) of the fields yielding a violation rate of 30.5%.
+Self-applicators accounted for 62 locations yielding a violation rate of 17.7%.
+Table 1 provides a summary of violations versus inspections over time.
 A summary table of the atrazine illegal-use inspections over the years is provided in Appendix A.